-Google shopping is a shopping search engine by Google.
-You will usually see an option for "Shopping" when you are searching on Google for product searches.
+Google Shopping is a shopping search engine by Google.
+You will usually see an option for "Shopping" when you are searching for products on Google.

 This area allows users to search directly for product offers through Google.
-Retailers can advertise their products here to increase website traffic.
+Retailers can advertise their products here to increase website traffic and get more visibility.
 The Shopping search results are quite often also visible in regular Google Searches for product relevant queries.

 It is very easy for retailers to get into Google Shopping.

-Once your account is set up, you can set up your first Product listing campaign through Adwords.
+Once your account is set up, you can set up your first Product listing campaign through Google Ads.
 This article from Google will help you set up your first campaign.

 Google Shopping ads can appear in the following locations across Google properties:

-Just like adwords, Google shopping will allow you to bid on various keywords to show shopping results.
-You will be charged on a cost per click basis.
-Here are some important factors you can keep in mind to ensure that you run a succcessful campaign.
+Just like Google Ads, Google shopping will allow you to bid on various keywords to show shopping results.
+You will be charged on a cost-per-click (CPC) basis.
+Here are some important factors you should keep in mind to ensure that you run a successful campaign.

-- Use good images to differentiate from all other using stock photos
+Use good images to differentiate your products from all others using stock photos

-- Have a mobile optimised website.
-Upto half of of Google searches happen on mobile devices and a bad responsive design could cost you a lot of money.
+Have a mobile optimised website.
+More than half of of Google searches happen on mobile devices and a bad responsive design could cost you a lot of money.

 If you already have the basics in place, it might be time to optimise further.

-- A/B tests for date, time.
+A/B tests for date and time.
 Split test your ads by products across various times of the day.

-- Plan special product images for sales season (e.g. christmas) Check out the whitepaper by Trusted Shops as to how to prepare for Christmas for a complete lowdown.
+Plan special product images for sales season (e.g. Christmas) Check out the whitepaper by Trusted Shops for tips on how to prepare for Christmas.

-- Set higher bids.
-Results have shown that setting more agressive bids helps you gain a much higher % increase in traffic to your ads.
+Set higher bids.
+Results have shown that setting more aggressive bids helps you gain a much higher % increase in traffic from your ads.
 Keep your conversion rates in check when you are doing this.
 Here is a good presentation about reverse engineering Google Shopping.

 Google Shopping is a great tool for business owners and marketers to get some quick wins and do some quality product performance analysis.
-Especially when it comes to product niches, it is a very powerful tool for you to showcase your product variety right there on Google Search Results.
+Especially when it comes to product niches, it is a very powerful tool for you to showcase your product line right in the Google search results.